elliottmotson/boilerplate-flask-login/README.md

 # SETUP

-It is reccomended to run this application in a virtual environment to stop dependency clashing.
+It is recommended to run this application in a virtual environment to stop dependency clashing.

 ```
 python3 -m venv venv